Donrwalsh/curiouser-paradox/train-of-thought.md

 Hang on, Potato toggle is actually backwards?
 Whew.
 It was cached or something.
 I confirmed that the code on the pi has potato toggle off, and when I'm looking at current deployed code (correctly) I do see that the actual title shows.
 In that case, I'll change something else to confirm the successful run.
 Meh, I'll just use a potato toggle.

+Hm, my script failed on the docker compose up command.
+Smells like a synchronicity issue.
+Interesting to think about how if this script fails past the git pull part that there's no clean way to redeploy outside of a manual hop-on to the server and running a command.
+For this particular issue, I'd like to redeploy everything if I see that I've obtained the latest code.
+Hm.
+Maybe the deploy portion of this belongs in a separate script.

+Ok, I'm going to think in the space of what's left to do with this script.
+I'm intending to use the script in a hands-off way, so the way I'm running it through the terminal these days is not going to be the intended implementation.
+That's a lot of words to say I want to log this to a file, and so I'm interested in getting timestamps on every log I make.
+Found a really nice stackoverflow post that describes a clean and simple way to do what I want to do.
+Running the script to output to file on a Windows machine doesn't work through bash for an annoying reason, but it appears to work just fine in a CMD prompt.

+Ok, so I want this to run as a CRON job so let's see what it takes to make that happen.
+Blegh, this was so much harder than it had any right to be.
+Let's start with the doozie that is the 500 errors which cropped up again.
+Turns out I wasn't actually authenticating with octokit and I was facing down the unauth'd rate limit (60/hr).
+Dang, that's a huge load off (assuming that the 500 errors I'm seeing are what happens when you run out of requests) and the 5,000 requests/hr they give to those who are auth'd is insanely high and this script will need to expand quite a bit before that limit is at risk of being hit.
+This is EXCELLENT because I really don't want to discard the run-every-minute idea right now.
+Last thing on this: Due to how I'm using `process.env.~` in the script, any import failures here won't show up.
+Further complicated by the fact that this key is never exposed through running the script and this sort of thing is kinda guaranteed to happen.
+This is a good lesson to keep in mind for the future because it's a fairly simple mistake to make that can and will cause super annoying issues.

+Let's see, I modified the `poll.js` file on the server to have a node shebang line, but I'll be removing that since I don't think it's necessary.
+Good to consider that though.
+Another thing, for a while at the start, the issue was that `poll.js` wasn't executable!
+Due to the pi not having an email program involved (and even giving me some guff when I tried to install it!) it would seem that errors in executing the script weren't being shown at all.
+Run `grep CRON /var/log/syslog` shows attempts to run commands, but it'll say `(No MTA installed, discarding output)` rather than output anything useful in this log about the error experienced.
+That's obnoxious.
+Anyway, I'm seeing that the `poll.js` on my local is already executable, so perhaps this issue is something I should account for on the server.

+- [ ] `poll.js` not executable on server.
+Will this happen again?

+~These notes came later~ so, poll.js is _not_ executable on my local.
+So that better explains what's going on, Windows must care less about this.
+Ok, good to know.

+I'm adding 'log.txt' to the `.gitignore` because that's where I'm piping the output from the script via cron.
+Here's the cronjob that I came up with:

+`* *    * * *   syndicate    cd ~/curiouser-paradox/server/ && sudo /usr/bin/node ~/curiouser-paradox/server/poll.js &>> log.txt`

+I'm running the script as syndicate because that's the user I established the repo on this server with.
+Unsure on this, seems like using root would be a bad idea but whatever for now.
+I'm unclear if that `&>>` is necessary since I was trying it out before I understood why the cron job was failing (executability of the script) but it works, so I'll leave it in I suppose.

+- [ ] How to include logic that handles starting up docker containers when the script sees that they are down or missing?

+- [ ] Clean up the rate limit output that's in the script.

+- [ ] Correct how not all of the logs have a `${RESET}` at the end which results in colors bleeding between logs.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/